mechabubba/bear/README.md

-# sandplate
+# Sandplate

-sandplate is a boilerplate/template discord.js bot, and a sandbox for new ideas/concepts/testing.
+Sandplate is a boilerplate/template discord.js bot, and a sandbox for new ideas/concepts/testing.

-repo is currently without code at the moment, it'll be pushed when it's ready, and anyone will be welcome to contribute from then on
+Repo is currently without code at the moment, it'll be pushed when it's ready, and anyone will be welcome to contribute from then on.

+## trello

+Sandplate has a trello board [here](https://trello.com/b/nHqrWfYR/sandplate), at which can see how the project is progressing.

 ## invites